Fuseteam/docs.ubports.com/porting/configure_test_fix/Fscrypt.rst

 use_fs_keyring_for_v1_policies configuration switch
 ---------------------------------------------------

-Older device kernels which require a policy version `"1"` will have to set this switch to `true` in order to have login unlock the home directory successfully.
+Older device kernels which require a policy version `"1"` might have to set this switch to `true` in order to have login unlock the home directory successfully.

 Devices with newer kernels (5.4 and above) don't require this to be changed, and can solely rely on version 2 of the encryption policies.